-Examining the Health Benefits of Sobriety
+The Benefits of Sobriety

-The health benefits of sobriety include improved focus, energy, memory and sleep.
-It can also reduce your risk for heart problems, liver problems and several types of cancer.
+The health benefits of sobriety include improved focus, energy, memory, and sleep.
+It can also reduce your risk for heart problems, liver problems, and several types of cancer.

-Health Benefits of Sobriety to Your Brain
+Health Benefits of Sobriety for Your Brain

 The most noticeable physical benefits of sober living occur in the brain.
 Depending on how much you’re used to drinking, you’ll see welcome changes quickly.